FINAL EXAM REVIEW

 When it comes to the time actually spent writing, I recommend you do not spend more than 6 hours.
 More time is not necessarily to your advantage, and I would resist the urge to spend all of your time on this to the neglect of your other courses.
 If you’re well-prepared and have taken notes as suggested early on in this class, it is possible to write the exam in 3-4 hours.

 What if I have 4 other exams during the same week?
-All of you will be completing multiple exams during the final exam period, so I have given you 7 full days because I think this will accommodate various schedules and enable you to budget your own time to work on the exam.
+All of you will be completing multiple exams during the final exam period.
+You have several days to complete the exam.
+This will accommodate various schedules as well as any accommodations and enable you to schedule your time to work on the exam.

 What if I work during the final exam period?
 I know how stressful it is to work when you are going to school!
 Let your employer know that you are writing final exams during this period.
 Try to make sure you have enough time set aside to complete this exam.
 If anything is preventing you from completing the exam, please communicate with us.